MortenSkovsted/embeddings-in-ppt/README.md

 # Readme

-This forked version of [Gustav Madslund](https://github.com/gustavmadslund) and [Mikkel Møller Brusen](https://github.com/mikkelbrusen)'s work empliments prediction of multi-labeled datasets of the subcellular localization (subcel).
-All installation is done as previuse.
-The original branche take the subcellular localization encoded as an n x 1 array of integers (1-10), where n is the number of proteins.
-This fork takes its input as an n x 10 array of intergers (0,1) where 0/1 indicate the presents/absences of a perticular location.
+This forked version of [Gustav Madslund](https://github.com/gustavmadslund) and [Mikkel Møller Brusen](https://github.com/mikkelbrusen)'s work implements prediction of multi-labelled datasets of the subcellular localization (subcel).
+All installation is done as previous.
+The original branch take the subcellular localization encoded as an n x 1 array of integers (1-10), where n is the number of proteins.
+This fork takes its input as an n x 10 array of integers (0,1) where 0/1 indicate the presents/absences of a particular location.
 E.g. Old format: 2 -> new format: [0,1,0,0,0,0,0,0,0,0].
 Additionally error function was changed to accommodate this new option for multi-labelling, and the output metrics was changed to output F1 and Exact match as these are more meaningful metrics when multi-labels are possible.

 secpred part of the code have been left untoched and untested. forked by [MortenSkovsted](https://github.com/MortenSkovsted)